vuejs/v2.vuejs.org/src/lts/index.md

 Despite the breaking changes, the majority of Vue APIs are shared between the two major versions, so most of your team's Vue 2 knowledge will continue to work in Vue 3.
 In the long run, we also intend to avoid major breaking upgrades like the one between Vue 2 and Vue 3.
 Compatibility and ecosystem stability will be our topmost priority for future releases, and new features will be introduced in a way that does not require major migrations.

+### Upgrade or not to Upgrade

+Whether you should upgrade to Vue 3 highly depends on specific project details.
+Some general guidelines:

+1. Understand what you will gain from upgrading.

+   Due to 2.7, the DX gap between the two major versions are no longer that prominent - the main benefit of upgrading will be more refined TypeScript support, better performance, and access to the Vue 3 ecosystem and future new features.

+   Ask your team these questions: is the app stable and working well?
+Does the app expect continued new feature development into the future?
+Is there a pain-point / bottleneck that can only be solved by upgrading?
+If the app is stable and isn't experiencing major pain-point caused by Vue 2, then upgrading may not be worthwhile.

+2. Understand the cost of upgrading.

+   Does the app rely on 3rd party dependencies that are hard to be made Vue 3 compatible?
+Does the app rely heavily on changed behavior between Vue 2 and Vue 3?
+Can the team allocate dedicated time for upgrading?
+Spend some initial research time to gauge these aspects and come up with an estimation, then compare that to the expected gain from (1).
+We will not be able to provide a precise formula, but hopefully this can help with the decision process.

 ### Stay on Vue 2

 Some teams may not be able to upgrade to Vue 3 by this timeline due to limited bandwidth, budget, risk tolerance, or reliance on Vue-3-incompatible dependencies.
 We totally understand this, and want to ensure that staying on Vue 2 beyond EOL is a viable option.